ScorpioBroker/ScorpioBroker/docs/en/source/config.rst

       maxLifetime: 2000000
       connectionTimeout: 30000

 12. writer:- Used to configure the database to the Scorpio broker, required to perform all the write operations.
+This example is based on the default config for a local installed Postgres DB.

 .. code-block:: JSON